Device Onboarding in Security Cloud Control

 Step 1

 Create a template network in the Meraki dashboard.
-See Meraki Templates Best Practices for more information.
+For more information about Meraki template best practices, refer to Meraki Templates Best Practices.

 Step 2

 Generate and retrieve a Meraki API key.
 When you onboard a Meraki template, you must generate a Meraki API key.
-The key authenticates the dashboard and allows you to securely onboard a device.
+Use the key to authenticate the dashboard and securely onboard a device.

 Step 3